Rachel66666/DNA_Performer/README.md

 ### Conclusion

 The performer architecture we adapted improves training speed while still preserving the accuracy to be similar and even better than the traditional Transformer.
+For the downstream task, we achieve higher testing accuracy than two other models with CNN and Transformer and competitive results compare to DNABERT.